Prices from £29.99

 Seretide can be taken with Ventolin.

-Please understand that, while Seretide contains a bronchodilator, Seretide should not be used in replacement of your normal preventer inhaler (blue inhaler).
+Do note that while Seretide contains a bronchodilator, it should not be used to replace your normal reliever inhaler (blue inhaler).

 Seretide, among other reliever inhalers, contain a class of drugs called corticosteroids.
 When inhaled, the mouth becomes covered in small particles of these drugs.
-Corticosteroids can interfere with the balance of microorganisms in the mouth and cause an overgrowth of a bacteria called candida.
+Corticosteroids can interfere with the balance of microorganisms in the mouth and cause an overgrowth of a certain pathogens, especially candida.

-Thrush occurs when these bacteria are left to grow unchallenged by the immune system.
+Thrush occurs when these pathogens are left to grow unchallenged by the immune system.

 Therefore, it is important to brush your teeth or rinse your mouth with water or mouthwash after taking an inhaler which contains a corticosteroid.

 You should continue to take Seretide normally.
-Do not increase the dose to compensate for the degradation of your symptoms.
+Do not increase the dose to compensate if your symptoms are getting worse.